 Exception 1 - No substantial control.
 Your trip is considered entirely for business if you did not have substantial control over arranging the trip.
-You are not considered to have substantial control merely because you have control over the timing of your trip.
+The fact that you control the timing of your trip does not, by itself, mean that you have substantial control over arranging your trip.

-You are considered not to have substantial control over your trip if you:
+You do not have substantial control over your trip if you: